Trump calls mailing of pipe bombs to political leaders 'despicable acts'

 Breaking News Emails

-WASHINGTON — President Donald Trump on Wednesday condemned the mailing of a series of explosive devices to Democratic political leaders this week as "despicable," saying at the White House that “acts or threats of political violence of any kind have no place in the United States of America.”
+WASHINGTON — President Donald Trump on Wednesday condemned the mailing of a series of explosive devices to current and former political leaders this week as "despicable," saying at the White House that “acts or threats of political violence of any kind have no place in the United States of America.”

 "In these times we have to unify, we have to come together," he said before a bill-signing event, calling the mailings "abhorrent to everything we hold dear and sacred as Americans."